-We’ve finally started running our new and improved Developing File System Minifilters for Windows seminar!
-Of course, this means that I’ve spent a considerable amount of time musing about Windows file systems, file system filters, and the Filter Manager framework.
-While this isn’t exactly unusual, recently my thoughts have revolved around answering a deceivingly difficult question: how do we teach a developer to be a successful file system filter driver writer in 2019?
+We’ve been running our new and improved Developing File System Minifilters for Windows seminar for some time now.
+And this means that I’ve spent a considerable amount of time musing about Windows file systems, file system filters, and the Filter Manager framework.
+While this isn’t exactly unusual, recently my thoughts have revolved around answering a deceivingly difficult question: What does somebody really need to know to be able to write File System Minifilters these days.

 To answer this question, I decided that the beginning was the best place to start.
-Architecturally, what is a Windows file system filter anyway?
-Also, Filter Manager wasn’t released until the Windows Vista/XP SP2 timeframe.
+What is a Windows file system filter, anyway?
+How does it fit into the overall Windows I/O Subsystem architecture?
+Plus, Filter Manager wasn’t even released until the Windows Vista/XP SP2 timeframe.
 Why?
-Clearly folks were writing file system filters before its release, so why introduce a new model?
-What problems does it solve?
+Clearly folks were writing file system filters before Filter Manager existed.
+What provided sufficient motivation to create a whole new model?
+What problems does this new model solve?
 And, more importantly, what problems does it not solve?

 In Windows, we use a layered, packet based I/O model.
 Each I/O request is represented by a unique I/O Request Packet (IRP), which is sufficient to fully describe any I/O request in the system.
 I/O requests are initially presented to the top of a Device Stack, which is a set of attached Device Objects.
 The I/O requests then flow down the Device Stack, being passed from driver to driver until the I/O request is completed.